Cluster Quasi-Random Data Using Fuzzy C-Means Clustering

 To view the progress of the clustering, plot the objective function.

-Finally, plot the two cluster centers found by the
+Finally, plot the clustered data along with the two cluster centers found by the

 fcm function.
-The large characters in the plot indicate cluster centers.
+The large characters in the plot indicate the cluster centers.

 fcm function initializes with different initial conditions.
-This behavior swaps the order in which the cluster centers are computed and plotted.
+This behavior can swap the order in which the cluster centers are computed and plotted.